Dere Street

 Dere Street or Deere Street is a modern designation of a Roman road which ran north from Eboracum (York), crossing the Stanegate at Corbridge (Hadrian's Wall was crossed at the Portgate, just to the north) and continuing beyond into what is now Scotland, later at least as far as the Antonine Wall.
+It was the Romans' major route for communications and supplies to the north and to Scotland.
 Portions of its route are still followed by modern roads, including the A1(M) (south of the River Tees), the B6275 road through Piercebridge, where Dere Street crosses the River Tees, and the A68 north of Corbridge in Northumberland.

 Name

 The Roman name for the route is lost.
 Its English name corresponds with the post-Roman Anglo-Saxon kingdom of Deira, through which the first part of its route lies.
 That kingdom possibly took its name from the Yorkshire River Derwent.
 The term "street" derives from its Old English sense (from via strata), which referred to any paved road and had no particular association with urban thoroughfares.

 Portions of the road in Scotland were later known as St Cuthbert's Way and as the Royal Way (Via Regia).